Who is Justin Johnson, the man wanted in Young Dolph’s murder?

 MEMPHIS, Tenn. — Justin Johnson, the 23-year-old man wanted in rapper Young Dolph’s murder, has a list of past criminal charges going back to a shooting at a bowling alley in 2017, according to police reports and court records.

-The U.S. Marshals Service on Wednesday identified Johnson as a suspect in the killing of Adolph Thornton Jr., better known as Young Dolph.
+The U.S. Marshals Service on Wednesday identified Johnson as a suspect in the killing of 36-year-old Adolph Thornton Jr., better known as Young Dolph.

 Police have issued a warrant for Johnson for first-degree murder, attempted first-degree murder, and theft of property.
 He also has a warrant for violation of federal supervised release.
 A $15,000 reward is being offered in Johnson’s capture.